British Columbia: Geography

 British Columbia's geography is epitomized by the variety and intensity of its physical relief, which has defined patterns of settlement and industry since colonization.

 British Columbia is bordered to the west by the Pacific Ocean and the American state of Alaska, to the north by Yukon and the Northwest Territories, to the east by the province of Alberta, and to the south by the American states of Washington, Idaho, and Montana.
 The southern border of British Columbia was established by the 1846 Oregon Treaty, although its history is tied with lands as far south as California.
 British Columbia's land area is 944735 km2.
 British Columbia's rugged coastline stretches for more than 27000 km, and includes deep, mountainous fjords and about 6,000 islands, most of which are uninhabited.
 It is the only province in Canada that borders the Pacific Ocean.
 British Columbia's highest mountain is Mount Fairweather; the highest mountain entirely within the province is Mount Waddington.
+British Columbia is considered to be part of the Pacific Northwest and the Cascadia bioregion, along with the American states of Alaska, Idaho, (western) Montana, Oregon, Washington, and (northern) California.

-British Columbia's capital is Victoria, at the southeastern tip of Vancouver Island.
+British Columbia's capital city, Victoria, is located on the southeastern tip of Vancouver Island.
 Only a narrow strip of Vancouver Island, from Campbell River to Victoria, is significantly populated.
 Much of the western part of Vancouver Island and the rest of the coast is covered by temperate rainforest.

-The province's most populous city is Vancouver, which is at the confluence of the Fraser River and Georgia Strait, in the mainland's southwest corner (an area often called the Lower Mainland).
-By land area, Abbotsford is the largest city.
+The province's most populous city, Vancouver, sits at the confluence of the Fraser River and Georgia Strait in the southwest corner of the mainland, an area commonly known as the Lower Mainland.
+By land area, Abbotsford is the province's largest city.
 Vanderhoof is near the geographic centre of the province.
+The northern, mostly mountainous, two-thirds of the province is largely unpopulated and undeveloped, except for the area east of the Rockies, where the Peace River Country contains BC's portion of the Canadian Prairies, centred at the city of Dawson Creek.